 Chefs Academy Manager

-David is hugely experienced with a chef career spanning 25 years.
-His career began at the Savoy Hotel before moving to Burmuda as a Chef de Partie at the Four Ways Inn and Waterside Restaurant.
-Returning to the UK he worked as Sous Chef at the 5 star Imperial Hotel in Torquay before opening his own successful restaurant, Gardiner's in Budleigh Salterton, making the Michelin Guide.
-Following the successful sale of his restaurant in 2007, David took on the demanding role of Executive Chef at Brend Hotels for 4 years before joining us in 2011.
+David's career spans 25 years working at the Savoy Hotel before joining the Four Ways Inn and Waterside Restaurant in Bermuda.
+He became Sous Chef at the 5 star Imperial Hotel in Torquay before opening his own successful restaurant, Gardiner's in Budleigh Salterton, making the Michelin Guide.
+Following the sale of his restaurant in 2007, David joined Brend Hotels as Executive Chef before joining us in 2011.

 Chef Operations Manager